 Lucky Orange provided valuable information about visitor behavior leading to changes that ultimately impacted Temple and Market's bottom line.

-For most e-commerce stores, organic search represents .
+For most e-commerce brands, organic search represents 42% of site traffic and 40% of sales revenue.
 For Temple and Market, organic search represents 85% of its traffic and 60% of its revenue.

-As a result, understanding SEO traffic is among the top of Judith’s list, and Lucky Orange fits the bill.
+As a result, understanding organic search is at the top of Judith's list, and Lucky Orange fits the bill.

 While an agency handles traffic analysis for Judith, she still uses lucky Orange to look at where the traffic is originating and what patterns emerge, such as shopping habits or visits at a particular time of day.